hollyschinsky/spotify-browser/module1.md

 ### Setup Trouble?
-If you have any problems with setting up your project based on the above, remember you can simply copy over the files located in the **solutions** module1 starter folder into your project's root (overwrite them) and start from there.
+If you have any problems with setting up your project based on the above, remember you can simply copy over the files located in the **[solutions](https://github.com/hollyschinsky/spotify-browser/tree/master/solutions)** module1 starter folder into your project's root (overwrite them) and start from there.

 ### Bonus Step: Run the Final Application
-Feel free to try out the sample app we'll be building yourself.
+Try out the final app.

+1. Open the index.html of the `www/root` in a browser to get a better idea of how it works, though there will be some limits to what you can do.
-1. Serve and pair with the PhoneGap Developer App from the PhoneGap CLI or PhoneGap Desktop:
+1. Better yet, serve and pair with the PhoneGap Developer App from the PhoneGap CLI or PhoneGap Desktop:

    - **From PhoneGap CLI**
      1. Locate where you downloaded the **spotify-browser** project from my GitHub and navigate into the root from the command line